Windower/Lua/addons/plasmon/README.md

 **Version:** v 1.20130515

 **Description:**
-This plugin tracks plasm, killed mobs and dropped airlixir during a delve.
+This plugin tracks plasm, killed mobs and dropped airlixirs during a delve.
 There is only one configuration file called settings.xml in the data folder of the plugin.

 **Abbreviation:** //delve